PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 identities, child schemas, and independent routes before changing production.
 Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Late terminal optional Conv/Pool characterization checkpoint

+The managed inventory contains 31 unconsumed lowerer results after excluding the two intentionally retained layout-pass-set-1 recovery-prefix observations.
+The selected boundary starts with the unconditional `_late_affine_final_shape_terminal_results` assignment.
+Its direct successor is the `optimize_layout_transpose_chains` guard whose only body statement stores `_terminal_convpool_output_passthrough_stats` from the retained lowerer compatibility wrapper.
+The guard's `elif` contains the recorded no-layout safe transpose phase and `_no_layout_fallback_affine_prepost_stats` assignment.

+The characterization fixes the exact existing late-boundary context, complete late-terminal and Conv/Pool schemas, both Boolean paths, wrapper delegation, child order, and observation-only results.
+The future owner receives one `optimize_layout_transpose_chains` policy, forwards it as the existing elementwise-fan-out option, and calls public Conv/Pool passthrough only when it is true.
+The no-layout phase and affine cleanup remain outside the owner under the equivalent `not optimize_layout_transpose_chains and apply_safe_transpose_reduction_lite_on_no_layout_opt` guard.
+This explicitly avoids moving or crossing the recorded phase.

+Production remains unchanged pending `passes/late_affine_final_shape_terminal_convpool_orchestration.py` and `run_late_affine_final_shape_terminal_convpool_cleanup()`.
+The lowerer must replace only the two selected targets with `_late_affine_final_shape_terminal_convpool_results`, pass the exact existing context and layout option, retain the Conv/Pool compatibility wrapper and independent child routes, preserve the recorded late NDHWC predecessor, and leave the no-layout phase and affine cleanup in the lowerer.

+Focused sequential validation reports `4 passed, 1 xfailed`; the fixed 31-file affected suite reports `453 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent owner.
+Phase-store validation is `2 passed`; production, the managed 31-result inventory, and the exactly 128-ID/128-owner store remain unchanged.
+Ruff, bytecode compilation, and whitespace checks pass.
+No real-model conversion was repeated for this characterization.

+At resume, implement only this characterized optional Conv/Pool owner and the equivalent negative-layout no-layout guard, convert the strict xfail to runtime order, context, option, and result-identity coverage, and update only structural expectations made stale by the ownership move.
+Run the affected suite once before changing stale tests, then run all affected and standard gates sequentially under `uv`, confirm the expected managed inventory reduction from 31 to 30, and commit and push the complete unit.
+Do not create, update, reopen, or otherwise modify a pull request.